geoffreyangus/cs106r/notes/operators/operators.md

 ```python
 False
 ```
-Remember that, with operators, can use variables and raw values togethers as well.
+Remember that, with operators, we can use variables and raw values together as well.
 This means that this piece of code...
 ```python
 curitiba_population = 1765000